Beach Blanket Bingo

 Beach Blanket Bingo is a 1965 American beach party film directed by William Asher.
 It is the fifth film in the Beach Party film series.
 The film stars Frankie Avalon, Annette Funicello, Linda Evans, Deborah Walley, Paul Lynde, and Don Rickles.
 Earl Wilson and Buster Keaton appear.
 Evans's singing voice was dubbed by Jackie Ward.
+It was the last time Avalon had the lead in a beach party film.

 Plot

-A singer, Sugar Kane (Linda Evans), is unwittingly being used for publicity stunts for her latest album by her agent (Paul Lynde), for example, faking a skydiving stunt, actually performed by Bonnie (Deborah Walley).
+A singer, Sugar Kane, is unwittingly being used for publicity stunts for her latest album by her agent, for example, faking a skydiving stunt, actually performed by Bonnie (Deborah Wally).

-Meanwhile, Frankie (Frankie Avalon), duped into thinking he rescued Sugar Kane, takes up skydiving at Bonnie's prompting; she secretly wants to make her boyfriend Steve (John Ashley) jealous.
-This prompts Dee Dee (Annette Funicello) to also try free-falling.
-Eric Von Zipper (Harvey Lembeck) and his Rat Pack bikers also show up, with Von Zipper falling madly in love with Sugar Kane.
-Meanwhile, Bonehead (Jody McCrea) falls in love with a mermaid named Lorelei (Marta Kristen).
+Meanwhile, Frankie, duped into thinking he rescued Sugar Kane, takes up skydiving at Bonnie's prompting; she secretly wants to make her boyfriend Steve jealous.
+This prompts Dee Dee to also try free-falling.
+Eric Von Zipper and his Rat Pack bikers also show up, with Von Zipper falling madly in love with Sugar Kane.
+Meanwhile, Bonehead falls in love with a mermaid named Lorelei.

-Eventually, Von Zipper "puts the snatch" on Sugar Kane, and in a Perils of Pauline-like twist, the evil South Dakota Slim (Timothy Carey) kidnaps Sugar and ties her to a buzz-saw.
+Eventually, Von Zipper "puts the snatch" on Sugar Kane, and in a Perils of Pauline-like twist, the evil South Dakota Slim kidnaps Sugar and ties her to a buzz-saw.